Scthe/scthe.github.io/_posts/2018-06-17-image-based-lighting.md

     d\omega_i
 $$

-Again, we are going to use Monte Carlo simulation, but this time using [importance sampling](https://en.wikipedia.org/wiki/Importance_sampling).
-Importance sampling is used to speed up the calculations in real-time and can be skipped if we always do the step offline.
-At the end of the article I've added bonus section explaining it's application [here](#bonus-importance-sampling).
+We are also going to use Monte Carlo simulation, but this time with [importance sampling](https://en.wikipedia.org/wiki/Importance_sampling).
+Importance sampling is a technique used to decrease time that it takes for the results to converge and can be skipped if we always do the step offline.
+At the end of the article You can find [some additional explanation](#bonus-importance-sampling).
 Equations and selected $$p(l_k,v)$$ as presented in [2]:

 $$
   L_s(v) =